Madrid Metro: Operators

 The metro is operated by its own company, under the Department of Public Works, City Planning, and Transportation of the autonomous community of Madrid.
 The passage between Puerta de Arganda (Line 9) and Arganda del Rey (Line 9) is operated by Transportes Ferroviarios de Madrid (TFM), while the second and third lines of Metro Ligero are operated by Metro Ligero Oeste (MLO).
 All of Madrid's rapid transit systems are members of the Consorcio Regional de Transportes, which sells monthly passes for unlimited use of the metro, bus and commuter train networks within the area covered by the pass.

 Exhibitions

 Some underground stations are large enough to hold public events, such as the three-day fitness festival in May 2011, which attracted 2,600 visitors. Ópera station contains a 200-square-metre archaeological museum.

 Various metro stations show contemporary art.
 The exhibition 100 años de Metro (100 years of Metro) has received more than 27,000 visitors.
 At Expometro within the Retiro station, multiple exhibitions of modern art have been on display, such as the exhibition by Pablo Sycet, Rafael Arellano, Tono Carbajo, Christian Domec and Julio Juste called The Dream of Madrid, 1986, or "The Passengers" by Daniel Garbade (2000).
 Both platforms of the station exhibit murals by Antonio Mingote.
 The Goya station shows works by Francisco Goya (1746–1828) on two murals on the platforms of line 2.

-Tribute

-On 17 October 2019, Google celebrated the 100th anniversary of Madrid Metro with a Google Doodle.
+Future

+Line extensions

+As both the number of trips in the Metro and the number of inhabitants of the Community of Madrid have seen steady increases in recent years, there has been a growing political consensus that further extensions to the network are necessary.